-Awake & Unafraid: Lessons from Saint Lucy and My Chemical Romance
+Awake & Unafraid: Tea with Saint Lucy and My Chemical Romance

 A few weeks ago, I came across a playlist from my high school years: a mess of emo and screamo and pop punk and alternative from the 90's and early 2000's.
 I turned up the volume as I drove, instantly feeling sixteen and very cool again.
 The Black Parade by My Chemical Romance began and, as I listened to the lyrics for the first time in years, Saint Lucy filled my mind and I couldn't stop thinking about her.